 Now AMP technology is being used not just in websites, but also in ads, stories, and emails.

 The AMP refers to “Accelerated Mobile Pages,” which means that this functionality makes your pages faster and provides users with a great browsing experience.
-Now, AMP plugin works for both desktop and mobile users.
+Now, the AMP plugin works for both desktop and mobile users.
 Installing the AMP plugin will enhance your websites’ ability to help out the audience.

-Moreover, you can get an AMP plugin for your WordPress site and provide the next-level user-experience to your website visitors.
+Moreover, you can get an AMP plugin for your WordPress site and provide the next-level user experience to your website visitors.
 There are seven reasons why you should consider AMP technology for your website: